david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-operation-notes-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-operation-notes-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">The operation notes supports the rapid entry of information for a range of operations.
-Many field can be prepopulated and for cataract surgery the IOL selection can be pulled from the biometry event</p>
+Many fields are pre-populated- for cataract surgery the IOL biometry details and IOL selection are pulled  from the biometry event.</p>
         </div>
       </div>
     </div>